-A cliché is any overused phrase or idea.
-Initially it may have been a colorful word combination, but with excessive use and abuse, it has become trite.
+A cliché is an overused phrase or idea.
+Initially, it may have been a colorful word combination, but with excessive use and abuse, it has become trite.

 I once received an article submission containing three clichés in the opening sentence, mixing metaphors (which is close to becoming cliché) in the process: “You need to get off the fence, step up to the plate, and go for the gold.”